jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

     port: 0
 ```

+!!! note

+    The `imageContentSources` section within the `spec` field contains mirror references for user workloads within the HostedCluster.

-As you can see, all the objects created before are referenced here and also you can check the documentation [where all the fields are described](https://hypershift-docs.netlify.app/reference/api/#hypershift.openshift.io%2fv1beta1)
+As you can see, all the objects created before are referenced here.
+You can also refer to the [documentation](https://hypershift-docs.netlify.app/reference/api/#hypershift.openshift.io%2fv1beta1) where all the fields are described.

 ## Deployment

-In order to deploy them, you just need to concatenate them in the same file and apply them against the management cluster:
+To deploy these objects, simply concatenate them into the same file and apply them against the management cluster:

 ```bash
 oc apply -f 01-4.14-hosted_cluster-nodeport.yaml